MoonLIGHT

 MoonLIGHT (Moon Laser Instrumentation for General relativity High accuracy Tests) is a laser retroreflector developed as a collaboration primarily between the University of Maryland in the United States, and the Italian National Institute for Nuclear Physics - National Laboratories of Frascati (INFN-LNF) to complement and expand on the Lunar Laser Ranging experiment started with the Apollo Program in 1969.

 MoonLIGHT was planned to be launched in July 2020 as a secondary payload on the MX-1E lunar lander built by the private company Moon Express.
-However, as of February 2020, the launch of the MX-1E has been canceled.
+However, the launch of the MX-1E has been cancelled.
 In 2018 INFN proposed to the European Space Agency (ESA) the MoonLIGHT Pointing Actuators (MPAc) project and was contracted by ESA to deliver it.
 MPAc is an INFN development for ESA, with auxiliary support by the Italian Space Agency (ASI) for prototyping work.
 In 2021, ESA agreed with NASA to launch MPAc with a Commercial Lunar Payload Services (CLPS) mission.
 Nova-C, the lander on which MPAc will be integrated, is designed by Intuitive Machines and the landing site is Reiner Gamma.
-The expected launch date of the Nova-C mission carrying the instrument, IM-3, is in 2025.
+The expected launch date of the Nova-C mission carrying the instrument, IM-3, is in 2026.